 - Safety provisions will be made for passing periods and lunch time.
 See the In-school Health and Safety web page web page for additional procedures at schools.

 - Fridays are designated teacher collaborative planning and professional development days for preparing lessons and materials for the following week.
-Teachers are not available to students on Friday.

 - Classroom lessons resemble what is provided in a traditional school setting.
 Lessons support at-home practice.

 - Academic interactions among students are enhanced and capitalized upon.

 - Direct support is available for students with special needs.